Imitation Learning for Combinatorial Optimisation under Uncertainty: Imitation Learning: Models and Challenges

 \subsubsection{\textbf{Behavioural Cloning} (BC)}

-Behavioural cloning maps states, observations, or contexts to actions using expert demonstrations.
-The objective is to learn parameters $\theta$ by solving
+Behavioural cloning \cite{pomerleau1988alvinn} formulates imitation as a supervised learning problem that maps states or observations directly to expert actions.
+The objective is to learn the parameters $\theta$ of a policy $\pi_\theta$ by solving

-\Cref{learneqn} minimises the one-step deviation error along expert trajectories.
-Within CO, two prominent approaches are common.
+Equation~\eqref{learneqn} minimises the one-step deviation between the learner and the expert along demonstrated trajectories.
+In the context of CO, two behavioural cloning formulations are commonly employed.

-\begin{itemize} \item \textbf{Parameter Prediction Task} (PPT) - An ML model predicts parameters that define a CO problem, which is then solved by an external optimiser.
-Regret (also referred to as task loss in \cite{donti2017task}) is typically defined as the difference between the optimal objective value with the knowledge of $\xi$ and the objective value realised by the prescriptive decision.
-Given state $x$ and a predictive model $\varphi_\theta$, we define the regret loss following \cite{sadana2025survey} as
+\begin{itemize} \item \textbf{Parameter Prediction Task} (PPT) - In this approach, an ML model predicts parameters that define a CO problem, which is subsequently solved by an external optimiser.
+The idea is to predict parameters that produce solutions close to the true ones in an imitation learning setting, where the expert knows the true parameters.
+The training objective is typically expressed in terms of \emph{regret} (also referred to as task loss in \cite{donti2017task}) when the predicted parameters appear in the objective of the problem.
+Regret is defined as the difference between the objective value achieved by the predicted decision and that of the expert decision under a realisation of uncertainty $\xi$.
+Following \cite{sadana2025survey}, the regret loss is given by

-where $a = g(\varphi_\theta(x))$, $C$ denotes the total cost, and $g$ represents the optimisation solver.
-The loss in \Cref{regretpeqn} measures the suboptimality of the induced decision $a$ relative to the expert action $a^*$ under realisation $\xi$.
-Training typically requires embedding a CO solver within the learning loop, often through a differentiable or problem-specific surrogate.
-The first part of the right-hand side of $\eqref{regretpeqn}$ ensures that the computed gap always considers the difference between the best achievable $a$ under $\theta$ and the optimal decision $a^*$.
-This gap always remains positive unless $a$ matches $a^*$, where the gap is zero.
-Hence, optimising this loss allows us to adjust $\theta$, to ensure that the CO-layer solution converges to the optimal solution.
-PPT is also referred to as the regret minimisation task (RMT) \cite{sadana2025survey}.
+where $C$ denotes the cost function.
+The loss in \eqref{regretpeqn} is non-negative and vanishes only when the predicted decision coincides with the expert action.
+This paradigm is also referred to as the regret minimisation task (RMT) \cite{sadana2025survey}.
+When predicted parameters appear in the constraints of the problem, regret alone is not sufficient, and one also needs to minimise the likelihood of infeasible outcomes.
+In such cases, the loss function involves a combination of a penalty for having infeasibility and losing optimality \cite{mandi2025feasibility}.

-\item \textbf{Action Imitation Task} (AIT) - In this setting, a model $\pi_\theta$ directly outputs an action $a$ that approximates the expert action $a^*$, thereby reducing dependence on an external solver at inference time.
+\item \textbf{Action Imitation Task} (AIT) - In contrast, AIT trains a model $\pi_\theta$ to directly output an action that approximates the expert decision, thereby eliminating the need for an optimisation solver at inference time.
 A common imitation loss is

 where $a = \pi_\theta(x)$ and $\ell(\cdot,\cdot)$ may be mean squared error or binary cross-entropy.
-When the regret objective is used as $\ell$, the approach aligns closely with PPT.
-AIT is also referred to as learning to optimise (LtO) \cite{kotary2024learning}. \end{itemize}
+When regret is used as the distance metric, AIT closely aligns with PPT.
+This approach is also known as learning to optimise (LtO) \cite{kotary2024learning}. \end{itemize}